ibm-cloud-docs/Cloudant/api/authorization.md

 `PUT` a JSON document to the `_security` endpoint of the database.
 For example, `https://$ACCOUNT.cloudant.com/$DATABASE/_security`.

-### Example of using HTTP to submit a modification request
+See the following example that uses HTTP to submit a modification request:

 ```http
 PUT /$DATABASE/_security HTTP/1.1